 Excel is an essential tool for everyday life.
-We use Excel to analyze lots of data for our calculation purpose.
-Sometimes, Excel may not run fast while analyzing those lots of data.
-So, user needs to find solution about how to make Excel run faster.
+We use Excel to analyze lots of data for our calculation purposes.
+Sometimes, Excel may not run fast while analyzing a lot of data.
+So, the user needs to find a solution about how to make Excel run faster.
 In this article, we will show you how to make Excel run faster with lots of data.

-11 Handy Ways to Make Excel Run Faster with Lots of Data
+How to Make Excel Run Faster with Lots of Data: 11 Handy Ways

 While analyzing business summaries or calculating income tax or home loans in Excel, it has to go through lots of data.
 This can sometimes make the performance of Excel slower.
-In this article, you will see 11 effective approaches about how to make Excel run faster with lots of data.
-Inserting helper columns, applying manual calculations, avoiding conditional formatting, using excel tables are some of the ways among them.
+In this article, you will see 11 effective approaches to make Excel run faster with lots of data.
+Inserting helper columns, applying manual calculations, avoiding conditional formatting, and using Excel tables are some of the ways among them.

 1. Trying to Avoid Array Formulas to Make Excel Run Faster with Lots of Data